denten-books/plain-text/2-chapter.md

 the interface between meaning and matter, thought and page.
 It has the capability to embellish, to obscure, to censor, to govern, and to emend.

-## Formal Binaries
+## 2.1 Form as Concrete and Universal

-### Form as Concrete and Universal
+I began the chapter in asking the reader to answer a seemingly innoquous

-With the above initial considerations in mind, let us revisit a few related and foundational binaries in literary studies, namely: surface and depth, form and content, immanence and transcendence, concrete and universal.
+question: where does

-What does it mean to have "depth" in writing?
 Understood literally, the question has lead us to the various surfaces on which inscription can take hold.
 With the device at hand, we can now consider the problem of textual duplicity figuratively, as data object.
 The model of textuality implicit in that object belongs to the history of ideas not usually apparent in its everyday use.
 We may write texts in one way, but talk about them in another.
 My admittedly difficult task here will be to bring the traditions of interpreting texts and designing textual systems closer together: to perceive a point convergence on document structure between usually disparate languages of literary theory and computer science.

 In talking about texts of all kinds, literary scholars and computer scientists often make a distinction between form and content.
 "Classical art, in a word,